Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/lifecycle/lifecycle-api-reference.md

 {% tab title="React Native" %}
 ### JavaScript

-> Note: Implementing Lifecycle via Javascript may lead to inaccurate Lifecycle metrics, therefore we recommend implementing Lifecycle in native [Android and iOS code](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core/lifecycle).
-However, if implementing Lifecycle in Javascript is required you can use the [`AppState`](https://facebook.github.io/react-native/docs/appstate) to receive notifications about when your app enters foreground/background.
+> Tip: Implementing Lifecycle via Javascript may lead to inaccurate Lifecycle metrics.
+As a result, we recommend that you implement Lifecycle in native [Android and iOS code](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core/lifecycle).
+However, if you need to implement Lifecycle in Javascript, you can use [`AppState`](https://facebook.github.io/react-native/docs/appstate) to receive notifications about when your app enters foreground/background.
 Based on the `AppState` you can make the corresponding calls to `lifecycleStart` and `lifecyclePause`.

 Import the Lifecycle extension